Posted on 09 Apr 2009 20:35

 Use this either as part of a program designed to train hip extension and fix related deficiencies or as a useful variety thrown in here and there.
 This is NEVER to be a max effort or main movement.
 It is a supplementary movement only and used near the end of a workout.
 I would advise using at least 10 reps and up to 15 for 2 to 3 sets.
 Do not expect a direct and predictable impact on your squatting or deadlift numbers.

 The shoulders back.
 If you allow the shoulder to come forward and thus lose lumbar extension it will not allow glute activation.

-If used correctly and cautiously kneeling squats will pay off but well and help teach you that all-imortant hip thrust you need to get out of the hole in a squat or to finish a deadlift.
+If used correctly and cautiously kneeling squats will pay off but well, and help teach you that all-important hip thrust you need to get out of the hole in a squat or to finish a deadlift.